 As empty nesters in 2012, the couple moved to the Gold Coast.
 “After a couple of moves and downsizing to a unit in Kirra we literally stumbled across The Pavilion site one morning while walking,’’ Bill says.
 “We were in a three-storey walk-up complex so had been thinking about our future living arrangements for our ‘forever home’.
 We had been exploring other retirement village options around the area and so when we discovered The Pavilion we knew it was right for us and committed within 24 hours.”

-While awaiting completion of The Pavilion North Kirra, Bill and Kim took advantage of Aura Holdings’ Transfer Program and have been residing at Kingsford Terrace Corinda, in Brisbane’s western suburbs.
+While awaiting completion of The Pavilion North Kirra, Bill and Kim took advantage of Aura Holdings’ Transfer Program and resided at Kingsford Terrace Corinda, in Brisbane’s western suburbs.
 “We are incredibly thankful for the opportunity for The Pav, as we call it, and we just lucked in big time with the fabulous transfer program,’’ Kim says.
-“Not having lived in Brisbane, we are loving exploring our new neighbourhood and getting to know the city but very much look forward to moving back to the sea air and beach when The Pavilion is completed.’’
+“Not having lived in Brisbane, we loved exploring our new neighbourhood and getting to know the city but we very much looked forward to moving back to the sea air and beach when The Pavilion was completed.’’

-Diane and Barry are currently living at The Avenue Maroochydore on Aura Holdings’ Transfer Program while awaiting completion of their new home at The Pavilion.
-While enjoying a change of scenery on the Sunshine Coast, the couple can’t wait to move into their new beachside on the sixth floor at North Kirra later in 2021 and hear the sounds of rolling waves.
+Diane and Barry lived at The Avenue Maroochydore on Aura Holdings’ Transfer Program while awaiting completion of their new home at The Pavilion.
+While they enjoyed a change of scenery on the Sunshine Coast, the couple were delighted to move into their new beachside home and hear the sounds of rolling waves.

 “Moving to an Aura village was a major lifestyle change but the right time for us,’’ Diane says.
 “We downsized from acreage to apartment living – there’s less housework and no yard work.
 We love it!
 We are so handy to everything.
 We can walk everywhere and really our car gets little use.